Change the Game

 Q: What are the benefits of the research?

-A: The feedback provided may help generate new knowledge to an under-researched intersection of sport engagement and equity.
-Key insights and recommendations will be used to inform opportunities for improving access and experiences for youth in Ontario.
-The results of the research will be publicly available online for organizations, funders and policymakers to access which may help inform and improve the diversity and quality of sport opportunities available in different communities.
+A: The feedback provided may help generate new knowledge on an under-researched intersection of sport engagement and equity.
+Key insights and recommendations will inform opportunities to improve access and experiences for youth in Ontario.
+The results of the research will be publicly available online for organizations, funders and policymakers to access, which may help inform and improve the diversity and quality of sport opportunities available in different communities.

 Q: Are there any risks I should know about?